nfdi4plants/ARC-specification/ARC specification.md

 This document specifies a data storage schema and representation, named *Annotated Research Context*(ARC), for organizing file-based data and processing workflows with associated metadata in both human and machine-readable formats.
 ARCs combine existing standards, leveraging the properties of the investigation-study-assay ISA model, for metadata and the Common Workflow Language (CWL) for representing processing specification.
 While aiming to be compatible with similar standards and schemas, ARCs are specifically oriented towards common practices in experimental plant biology.

 An ARC is intended to capture research data, analysis and metadata and their evolution in scenarios ranging from single experimental setups to complete research cycles in plant biological research.
 Its design intent is to not only assist researchers in meeting FAIR requirements, but to also minimize the workload for doing so.
 ARCs are self-contained and include assay/measurement data, workflow, and computation results, accompanied by metadata and history, in one package.
+To integrate data, metadata, and workflows, ARCs combine two widely used standards: the [ISA metadata model](https://isa-specs.readthedocs.io/en/latest/isamodel.html) and the [Common Workflow Language](https://www.commonwl.org).

 ARCs are furthermore designed with straightforward conversion to other types of research data archive in mind, such as e.g. [Research Object Crates](https://www.researchobject.org/ro-crate/), to facilitate straightforward operation with widely used archives (e.g. PRIDE, GEO, ENA etc.).

-TODO: ARCs are union of experimental, administrative, and workflow data and metadata.
-Former are ISA, latter are CWL.

 This specification is intended as a practical guide for software authors to create tools for generating and consuming research data packages.

 The key words MUST, MUST NOT, REQUIRED, SHALL, SHALL NOT, SHOULD, SHOULD NOT, RECOMMENDED, MAY, and OPTIONAL in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).
-This specification is furthermore based on the [ISA model](https://isa-specs.readthedocs.io/en/latest/isamodel.html) and the [Common Workflow Specification (v1.2)](https://www.commonwl.org/v1.2/).
+This specification is  based on the [ISA model](https://isa-specs.readthedocs.io/en/latest/isamodel.html) and the [Common Workflow Specification (v1.2)](https://www.commonwl.org/v1.2/).

 ## ARC Structure and Content

-The ARC structure aims for a strict separation of data and metadata content into raw data (assays), externals, computation results (runs) and computational workflows (workflows) generating the latter.
-The scope or granularity of an ARC aligns with the necessities of the individual projects or experimental setups covered by the respective ARC.
+ARCs are based on a strict separation of data and metadata content into raw data (assays), externals, computation results (runs) and computational workflows (workflows) generating the latter.
+The scope or granularity of an ARC aligns with the necessities of individual projects or large experimental setups.

 ### High-Level Schema